28. User Defined Approach¶

 The approach does not create an airport traffic pattern or a pattern like structure.
 Add user defined waypoints to the flight plan for lateral guidance around the destination.

-User defined approaches are part of a flight plan unlike airport traffic patterns (Traffic Pattern) which are only map display features.
+User defined approaches are part of a flight plan unlike airport traffic patterns ( Traffic Patterns) which are only map display features.

 This type of approach can be removed like other procedures by deleting one of the legs in the flight plan table.